-March 2020, then Mayor Connie Thomas presented a County wide feeding proposal to Impact Clay.
+In March 2020, then-Mayor Connie Thomas presented a Countywide feeding proposal to Impact Clay.
 This proposal became the Food for Clay County community impact project, with the goal of creating a central hub for food donations and volunteers alike to come together to assist the food banks and pantries.
 In April of 2020, Impact Clay launched the Facebook page for Food for Clay County as part of their communications plan and the call for volunteers and food began to circulate around social media channels.
 Food distribution events began popping up by mid-April and quickly became the lifeline so many families and individuals needed during the pandemic.
-Food for Clay County provided more than just non-perishable food items and as more food distribution events came online, the need for industrial sized cold storage became essential.
+Food for Clay County provided more than just non-perishable food items and as more food distribution events came online, the need for industrial-sized cold storage became essential.

-February 2022, the Food for Clay County program is still going strong distribution 1,236 boxes a month through eleven monthly distribution sites, as well as supporting local food pantries with requested needs.
-The partnership of Feeding Northeast Florida and Route End consistently provides between 35,000 to 50,000 lbs. of food each month, consisting of produce, dairy, meats, frozen meals, deli, breads, pastries, water, etc. Personal health, hygiene and household items have been added to the offering.
+February 2022, the Food for Clay County program is still going strong distributing 1,236 boxes a month through eleven monthly distribution sites, as well as supporting local food pantries with requested needs.
+The partnership of Feeding Northeast Florida and Route End consistently provides between 35,000 to 50,000 lbs. of food each month, consisting of produce, dairy, meats, frozen meals, deli, bread, pastries, water, etc. Personal health, hygiene, and household items have been added to the offering.

 Food for Clay County has also expanded its offerings to include partnerships with United Health Care and the Veteran Administration to assist veterans and individuals with getting the most out of their healthcare benefits.